 Criminal Defenses in Minnesota Courts

 - Actus reus – a Latin phrase meaning “performing the act.”
-Did the accused perform the act forbidden by the statute?
+Did the accused do the act forbidden by the statute?
 (Criminal act.)

 - Mens rea – a Latin phrase meaning “intent to do the act.”
 Did the accused intend to do the act?
 (Criminal intent.)

 - Identity.
-If someone committed a crime (if someone intentionally did a forbidden act), can it be determined who did so?
+If someone commits a crime (if someone intentionally did a forbidden act), can we determine who did so?
 (Identity.)

 Burden of Proof Defense:

 “Self-defense” of self, others or property, is one affirmative defense.
-The right to self-defense is a basic human right – recognized from ancient times; and recognized in the laws on self-defense in Minnesota.
+The right to self-defense is a basic human right.
+The laws on self-defense from ancient times; and in Minnesota today, recognize this.
 The ancient Common Law rule has been codified into the Minnesota’s self-defense statute, Minnesota Statutes Section 609.06.
 More on our page: self-defense in Minnesota.